Home

 • UKATC

-UKThis is another group for those who wish to swap artist trading cards with others in the United Kingdom.
-This is an active group, with themed monthly swaps, and additional voluntary swaps that often explore new techniques.
+As the name suggests, this is a group for those who wish to swap artist trading cards with others in the United Kingdom.
+It's an active group, with themed monthly swaps, and additional voluntary swaps that often explore new techniques.

 • Katy's Corner UK